andviro/noodle/README.md

 example above.
 The only difference is that handler must call `render.Yield` function to pass HTTP status code and its data back to the render middleware through context.
-Currently supported are `render.JSON` middleware for JSON serialization and `render.Template` that uses pre-compiled `html/template` object to render data object into HTML.
+Currently supported are `render.JSON` middleware for JSON serialization, `render.XML` for XML output and `render.Template` that uses pre-compiled `html/template` object to render data object into HTML.

 ```go
 import (